Home

 Hyacinth Flower

-Guide to Planting and Care of Hyacinth Flower
+Guide to Planting Hyacinth Bulbs and Care of Hyacinth Flower

 Hyacinth is an exceedingly beautiful flowering plant which wins the hearts many gardeners thanks to it charming elegance and wonderful fragrance.

-It starts blooming in the beginning of spring and its flowers can be white, pink, red, orange, salmon, yellow and even lavender and blue.
+It starts blooming at the beginning of spring with flowers in white, pink, red, orange, salmon, yellow and even lavender and blue.

-Growing Hyacinths is not difficult, you only have to meet their basic requirements.
+Growing Hyacinths is not difficult; you only have to meet some basic requirements.

-Hyacinth Flower prefers sunny locations, so choose a place open to the sunlight.
+Hyacinth Flower prefers sunny locations, so choose a place open to some sunlight.

-Light, well-drained and sandy soil will work well for these kind of plants.
-The bulbs should be placed into five inches deep holes and approximately six inches apart from each other.
+Light, well-drained and sandy soil will work well.
+The bulbs should be placed into five inch deep holes and approximately six inches apart from each other.

-The flat side of the bulb should be put in the hole downwards, and the pointed side should be facing upwards.
+The flat end of the bulb should be put in the hole facing downwards, and the pointed end should be pointing upwards.

 If your climate conditions are relatively warm, it is better to put the bulbs into the fridge for twenty days and to plant them at the end of the fall or autumn.